 Pub Crawling

 Stavanger’s compact city centre transforms into a cosy playground during rainy evenings.
 The short distances between pubs mean you’ll barely notice the weather as you hop between establishments.
-Activities to consider are pub quizzes, Shuffelboarding and Indoor Mini Golf.
+Activities to consider are pub quizzes, Shuffleboarding and Indoor Mini Golf.
+Stavanger Camping, which is confusingly not a camping site, is the place to go for minigolf.

 Saunaing